Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 Provides the only way to define a new sort with constants of that sort.
 The static equality operator `==` is available for these constants.
 As with any other static values, these constants may be used as type index.
-With the `and` keyword, multiple sorts refering to each others may be defined.
+With the `and` keyword, multiple sorts referring to each others may be defined.
+See also `DATATYPE_DECL` for the dynamic counterpart.

 Example: